-Consider your firm’s bottom line when thinking about in-house vs. outsourcing reconciliation.
+Consider your firm’s bottom line when thinking about in-house vs. outsourcing reconciliation reporting.

 But finances alone aren’t the only factor.